aidmxx/projects/README.md

 This project uses the R language to draw `ggplot` graph for analysing the given data as an individual work.

 #### Project 3
+This could be found in directory ([R/DATA1001/project3](R/DATA1001/project3)).
+This project employs R language to generate a report with graph analysis about the effect of unemployment rate and students' semester grades.